sammainahkinya1404/sammainahkinya1404/README.md

 - 👋 Hi, I’m @sammainahkinya1404
 - 👀 I’m interested in ReactJs,Express and and Node
 - 🌱 I'm intersted in  Data Science and Machine Learnig,Deep Learning
-- 💞️ I’m looking to collaborate on MERN projects and Deep Learning Projects -
+- 💞️ I’m looking to collaborate on  Machine Learning Projects -
 - 📫 How to reach me ...
   sammainah98@gmail.com